 Complaints about medical facilities, including hospitals, clinics, or other medical institutions

 | Criminal activity (also report to law enforcement)|

 * The Board may investigate in some circumstances (e.g. if the billing issue is fraud).

-You may file a complaint with the Board by using the Complaint Form or by submitting a letter to the Board that includes the following information:
+Per ORS 677.200(1), all complaints must be submitted in writing.
+You may file a complaint with the Board by using the Complaint Form (English / Spanish) or by submitting a letter to the Board that includes the following information:

 - The full name of the licensee about whom you are filing a complaint.